 According to Chesapeake Science, some hermit crab species have teeth.

 Depending on the type of hermit crab, it may have 1-3 teeth on its mandible.
-However, hermit crabs can’t bite you, as their teeth are only used to help them eat.
+However, hermit crabs can’t bite you because their teeth are only used to aid eating.

 While you won’t get bitten by hermit crabs, they can pinch you.